 Treatment for nasal polyps

-will also include treating the condition causing the polyps.
+will include treating the condition causing the polyps.
 You may be prescribed medicines for allergies or infection.
-Medicines to decrease the size of the polyps and congestion may also be prescribed.
+Medicines, to decrease the size of the polyps and to treat congestion, may also be prescribed.
 Surgery may need to be done if other treatments do not work.

 by avoiding allergens and following the directions on the labels of nose drops and sprays.